Mehrdadghassabi/Gaokerena-V/README.md

 Gaokerena is built on [aya-expanse-8b](https://huggingface.co/CohereForAI/aya-expanse-8b), a robust and efficient language model selected for its proven performance and adaptability.
 This base model was fine-tuned to address the specific requirements of Persian medical applications, ensuring optimal accuracy and performance.

 ## 🏃 Training process
 The Gaokerena model was trained through a  process that involved fine-tuning the Aya-ExPanse-8B base model on 60% of our Persian medical corpus, using the LoRA method for efficiency.
-This was followed by instruction tuning on our free-form question-answering dataset, optimizing it for Persian medical queries.
+This was followed by instruction tuning on our free-form question-answering dataset(MF3QA)[https://huggingface.co/datasets/gaokerena/MF3QA], optimizing it for Persian medical queries.
 The training was conducted on A100 PCIe 40/80G hardware via the Google Cloud Platform in the asia-east1 region, operating for 19 hours and resulting in a carbon footprint of 2.66 kg CO2 equivalent emissions.

 ## 📊 Results
 ## ⛔️ License